 Hurricanes are a force to be reckoned with, especially since the season sticks around so long and does damage beyond coastal areas.
-For example, the Atlantic coast hurricane season lasts from June through November, with the likelihood of storms peaking from August to October.
-The East Coast and Gulf Coast are most at risk, though damage from wind and rain can extend well inland.
+For example, the Atlantic coast hurricane season lasts from June through November, with storms likely to peak from August to October.
+And even though the East Coast and Gulf Coast are most at risk, wind and rain damage can extend well inland.

 Long before a hurricane makes landfall, homeowners should assess their insurance needs.
 That's because most insurers won't issue policies when a storm is imminent.
-The cost of hurricane insurance depends on a number of factors including where you live, what your house is worth, and how high a deductible you're willing to pay.
+Several factors play into the cost of hurricane insurance.
+Those include where you live, what your house is worth, and how much deductible you're willing to pay.

 Hurricane coverage varies by state.
 In general, homeowners insurance will cover damage from wind and wind-driven rain.
-So if high winds rip off your shingles and water penetrates through the roof, the damage is usually covered.
-Read your policy carefully, and look for any limitations on wind and water damage.
+So, if high winds rip off your shingles and water penetrates the roof, the damage is usually covered.
+Before choosing a policy, read it carefully and look for limitations on wind and water damage.

-The fine print is especially important because an increasing number of insurers are excluding damage from hurricanes altogether, says Frank Darras, an insurance attorney in Ontario, Calif.
-Homeowners in states like Florida, Texas, and Louisiana may need to purchase homeowners insurance with supplemental hurricane coverage.
-Alternatively, it may be advisable to buy separate windstorm and flood policies.
+The fine print is especially important.
+That's because more insurers are excluding damage from hurricanes altogether, says Frank Darras, an insurance attorney in Ontario, Calif.
+If you live in states like Florida, Texas, or Louisiana, you may need to purchase homeowners insurance with supplemental hurricane coverage.
+Or, you may want to buy separate windstorm and flood policies.

 Homeowners at the greatest risk from high winds should check with their state insurance commissioner to help determine what additional coverage is needed.
 States threatened by hurricanes usually operate high-risk insurance pools that offer hurricane coverage, says David Miller, head of Brightway Insurance in Jacksonville, Fla.

-The cost of comprehensive hurricane coverage can vary wildly, from as little as $300 for a modest house in a low-risk area to upwards of $20,000 for a luxury home in a high-risk zone.
-On top of the premium, policies issued in states that are most susceptible to storms can come with hurricane deductibles, which typically range from 1%-5% of the insured value of a home.
-A standard deductible, say $500, would apply to claims that aren’t hurricane-related.
+The cost of comprehensive hurricane coverage can vary, but averages $2,555 per year.
+On top of the premium, policies issued in states that are most susceptible to storms can come with hurricane deductibles.
+They typically range from 1% to 5% of the insured value of a home, but can be higher in high-risk coastal areas.

 Hurricane deductibles usually kick in when damage results from a named storm.
-That means if your house is insured for $200,000, and it's damaged in a hurricane, then the hurricane deductible will range between $2,000 (1% of insured value) and $10,000 (5%).
-Some states allow homeowners to choose the hurricane deductible, others set it.
+That means if your house is insured for $300,000 and it's damaged in a hurricane, the hurricane deductible will range from $3,000 (1% of insured value) to $15,000 (5%).
+Although some states allow homeowners to choose the hurricane deductible, others set it.
 For example, the Alabama Insurance Underwriting Association offers wind/hail/hurricane deductible options of 1%, 2%, 5%, and 10%.
 Remember, the higher the deductible, the lower the premium.

-Darras, the insurance attorney, counsels homeowners to review their hurricane risks and current coverage to determine whether purchasing additional insurance is necessary.
-He also suggests factoring in the condition of the house itself.
-New constructions are more likely to be built to withstand high winds, while older homes that weren't subject to stricter building codes, so, they can be more vulnerable.
+Homeowners should review their hurricane risks and current coverage to see whether they need more insurance, Darras says.
+In addition, he suggests factoring in the condition of the house.
+For example, new constructions are more likely to be built to withstand high winds.
+On the other hand, older homes weren't subject to stricter building codes, so, they can be more vulnerable.
 You'll want to talk to a home inspector or a contractor to get the lowdown on condition.

 Review Your Policy Now

-Don’t wait until the last minute to determine your needs.
-Some policies have a waiting period before they go into effect.
-And once a tropical storm is named or a hurricane watch declared, it’s unlikely you’ll be able to purchase a policy to cover that storm.
+Procrastination isn't your friend.
+Some policies have a waiting period before taking effect.
+And once a tropical storm is named or a hurricane watch declared, you're unlikely to be able to purchase a policy to cover that storm.
 So, allow enough time to determine your needs and gather information.
 Set aside a day to review your current policy and get quotes on additional coverage.